ShaikMohammad786/My-Own-deployment-Service/README.md

-# 🚀 Vercel Clone - Automated Deployment Platform
+# 🚀 Automated Deployment Platform(single click frontend Deployment)

 A full-stack deployment platform inspired by Vercel, built with the MERN stack.
 This application allows users to deploy GitHub repositories instantly with zero configuration, handling the entire deployment pipeline from code upload to live hosting.